Between 54-87% of retail CFD accounts lose money. Based on 69 brokers who display this data.

 An acceptable broker should also provide a good range of asset classes, have a good reputation, and provide market access through a respectable and easy to use trading platform.
 Finally, any honest broker should keep client funds separated from its own for added security in case of its insolvency.

-IG scored best in our review of the top brokers for indonesia, which takes into account 120+ factors across eight categories.
-Here are some areas where IG scored highly in:
+ThinkMarkets scored best in our review of the top brokers for indonesia, which takes into account 120+ factors across eight categories.
+Here are some areas where ThinkMarkets scored highly in:

 The two most important categories in our rating system are the cost of trading and the broker’s trust score.
 To calculate a broker’s trust score, we take into account a range of factors, including their regulation history, years in business, liquidity provider etc.